BIG3 Basketball: The 3-on-3 League's Stars Break Down Ice Cube's Hoops Venture

 Although competitive, the scrimmage wasn't full-court.
 It was possibly the most intense and talented three-on-three contest any non-athlete inside Mendenhall ever witnessed.

 Jackson and Davis were teamed with former Pacer Al Harrington.
 On their bench: retired professional scorer Bonzi Wells, another ex-Pacer Andre Owens and former lottery pick by way of UNC, Rashad McCants.
 Charles Oakley was their coach.
 Cat and Junkyard were on the court with Corey Maggette.
-On the bench: journeyman Jamario Moon, retired Rocket and DC legend Moochie Norris and "Who's cousin is that?!" nominee Xavier Silas.
+On the bench: journeyman Jamario Moon, retired Rocket and DC legend Moochie Norris and "Whose cousin is that?!" nominee Xavier Silas.
 Their coach was the Ice Man himself, Hall of Famer George Gervin.

 That game was the final of several played Saturday and a snapshot of the bigger picture: a combine to scout former pros interested in playing in Ice Cube's new three-on-three league, BIG3.
 There would be an official draft in less than 24 hours, so the afternoon sustained a training camp intensity.
 Notable names like Larry Hughes, Joe Smith, Kwame Brown and Steve Francis scrimmaged with forgotten ones like Mike James, Smush Parker, Jumaine Jones and Kareem Rush.